Anyone here seen Charlotte’s Web? Do you remember them stressing how beneficial spiders are to us and our world?

 They’ll attack and eat virtually anything that moves, such as wasps, mosquitoes, butterflies, aphids, flies, and gnats.

 This one is interesting too because, while most species hang in the center of their webs, these ones hide off to the side.
-They connect to the web by a thin strand of silk to ambush a prey quickly when it hits.
+They connect to the web by a thin strand of silk to ambush prey quickly when it hits.

-The only problem is that they’ll also nosh on beneficial insects, like honey bees and butterflies, if they get the chance.
+The only problem is that they’ll also nosh on beneficial insects, like honeybees and butterflies, if they get the chance.
 But honestly, the pros far outweigh the cons.

 Besides, this little fellow will have more than a choosy selection once the season gets into full swing.